What is my tyre size?

 W = Speed symbol

-The speed symbol indicates what speed the tyre is able to withstand.
-If you had a tyre with a low speed symbol and put it on an extremely fast car, this can be dangerous as the tyre will not be able to operate at that kind of speed.
+The speed symbol indicates what speed the tyre can withstand.
+If you had a tyre with a low-speed symbol and put it on an extremely fast car, this can be dangerous as the tyre will not be able to operate at high speeds.

 What are the risks of dangerous tyres?